-Some examples of the effect of state intervention on abused women of color include:
+Some examples of the effect of state intervention on women of color survivors include:

-- The arrest of those very same abused women for domestic violence, when they were using self-defense
+- The arrest of those very same women for experiencing relationship abuse, even when they were using self-defense

-- Unwarranted removal by the state of children from women who have been abused
+- Unwarranted removal of children from women who have been abused

-- Prosecution of battered women involved in criminal conduct (which is often part of the abuse by the abusive partner)
+- Prosecution of women survivors involved in criminal conduct (which is often part of the abuse by the abusive partner)

 Sokoloff (2005) Examining the Intersections of Race, Class & Gender

 “The patriarchal state’s initial preoccupation with women’s morality and decency is a form of institutional violence that makes women primarily responsible for the violence directed against them.”